jdolinsky/sql-challenge/README.md

 # SQL Challenge
 # Employees During 1980-1990's Analysis.
 ## Overview
-The data containing employee and department information was imported from several CSV files.
+The data containing employee and department information were imported from several CSV files.
 Based on the data structure, corresponding tables were created in a Postgresql database.
 The database schema can be found in [schema.sql](EmployeeSQL/schema.sql) file.
 The Entity Relationship Diagram image can be viewed [here](EmployeeSQL/employess_ERD.png).
 Data from CSV files was manually imported into corresponding tables in the Postgresql database.

 Data Analysis includes several SQL queries:
 * List the manager of each department along with their department number, department name, employee number, last name, and first name (2 points)